-MOTION to recommend the Town Council grant a Bid Waiver to STV Construction Inc., not to exceed \$91,496 due to receiving fewer than the required three bids in response to Bid #LPS 23-01 (Owner's Representative Services for Select Capital Projects), in accordance with Ordinance #200-001 (rev 1) "An Ordinance for Purchasing".
+2. MOTION to grant a Bid Waiver to STV Construction Inc. not to exceed \$91,496 due to receiving fewer than the required three bids in response to Bid #LPS 23-01 (Owner's Representative Services for Select Capital Projects,), in accordance with Ordinance #200-001 (rev 1) "An Ordinance for Purchasing".